gdiaz384/py3AnyText2Spreadsheet/README.md

 ### Concept art:

 - The design concept behind py3AnyText2Spreadsheet is to create a platform that has a few predefined templates but mostly serves as a proxy for other parsers.
 The only limitation is that such parsers must somehow return a chocolate.Strawberry(), a spreadsheet, as a result so that it can be used for data processing.
-- In addition, this project also seperates out the script and text parsing logic from the translation logic of py3TranslateLLM and maintain them as seperate projects.
+- In addition, this project also seperates out the script and text parsing logic from the translation logic of py3TranslateLLM and in order to maintain them as seperate projects intended to be used together as part of a larger workflow.

 ### Regarding Settings Files: